 For a working example you can find the zone file on page 105.

 4.1.2 Secondary name server

 YADIFA is authoritative for the zone somedomain.eu, but does not have the original information.
-YADIFA needs to get the information from a master for this zone file.
+YADIFA needs to get the information from a primary name server for this zone file.